 Type of records to keep

 Records you need to keep will vary depending on the nature of your business and the R&D activities you are conducting.
-If a company has no contemporaneous evidence that an activity has been conducted and met all of the eligibility criteria, then that activity is not eligible for the R&D Tax Incentive.
+If a company has no contemporaneous records that an activity has been conducted and met all of the eligibility criteria, then that activity is not eligible for the R&D Tax Incentive.

 - design of experiments